 The service was not really the best at all.
 Even that breakfast starts at 6 am one day there was no coffee ready by then.
 Another day they ran out of bowls for cereals and I told the staff member.
 I waited around 15 minutes and nobody brought out any bowls, so I told him again and it took another couple of minutes to get the bowls.
 One time they also ran out of spoons.
-The waiters some times walk by you and don’t refill your juice.
+The waiters sometimes walk by you and don’t refill your juice.
 Lucky that they have the juices outside too for self-service.

 The breakfast voucher is only valid for the buffet.
 If you want you could order from their menu as well but I am pretty sure for everyone the buffet is the better value.
 Right across from the host, where you sign in to get seated, is a chef to make you fresh omelets.
 That was pretty cool to have him actually watch preparing your omelet.
-The breakfast buffet itself was a good continental breakfast with all the things you want for a breakfast.
-I am just not sure why they have sometimes cream cheese and some times not.
+The breakfast buffet itself was a good continental breakfast with all the things you want for breakfast.
+I am just not sure why they have sometimes cream cheese and sometimes not.
 I think this is another service issue and they just forget to put it out there.
 For breakfast you want to get there as early as you can to not have to wait for a seat and that you have enough food available.
 Sometimes restocking is a bit slow.

-The hotel has also a bar & grill called “Brewster” which serves 110 beers and has 16 TV’s to watch the current sports events.
+The hotel has also a bar & grill called “Brewster” which serves 110 beers and has 16 TVs to watch the current sports events.

 The concierge is located right at the entrance of the hotel and they are very helpful if you look for more information about what to do or if you want to book a tour.
 They have shuttle buses running to the airport about every 20 minutes.

-The parking lot is fenced it and you can’t get in without a ticket.
+The parking lot is fenced in and you can’t get in without a ticket.
 In my rate parking was included and my ticket was valid for the length of my stay.
 But parking spots can become rare.
 One night they had a wedding reception and I got the last parking spot available inside.
 I don’t know what you have to do if the lot is full.
 You probably can pay for valet parking which is right outside the front door.